Tech-Inclusion-Pro/Multi-Timer-App/README.md

 ---

 <p align="center">
-  Made with love by <a href="https://github.com/Tech-Inclusion-Pro">Tech Inclusion Pro</a>
+  Made with love by Rocco Catrone at <a href="https://github.com/Tech-Inclusion-Pro">Tech Inclusion Pro</a>
 </p>